 Customer journey analytics is important for understanding customer goals and the effectiveness of digital channels.
 It enables the implementation of targeted strategies to enhance digital offerings and streamline complete customer experiences, ensuring a harmonious blend of customer contentment and operational cost-effectiveness.

 First, organize customer touchpoints by journey stages.
-Examples:
+For example:

 7 metrics to analyze the customer journey